yaldaalemi/CryptoClustering/README.md

 In this project, we aim to predict if cryptocurrencies are affected by 24-hour or 7-day price changes using Python and unsupervised learning techniques.
 This document serves as a summary of the steps taken and the results achieved during the assignment.

-## Repository Setup

-1. Created a new repository on GitHub called **CryptoClustering** specifically for this project.
-2. Cloned the new repository to my local computer.
-3. Pushed the initial files to the GitHub repository.

 ## Initial Setup

 1. Renamed the provided `Crypto_Clustering_starter_code.ipynb` file to `Crypto_Clustering.ipynb`.